taketoe/stellarmodel/README.md

-# Stellar Model Numerical Calsulation Code
+# Stellar Model Numerical Calculation Code
 ## Overview
  This package povides numerical calculation codes of stellar interia model.
 You can calculate